asimwe1/rust_chatapp/site/guide/fairings.md

 Any type that implements the [`Fairing`] trait is a _fairing_.
 Fairings hook into Rocket's request lifecycle, receiving callbacks for events such as incoming requests and outgoing responses.
-Rocket passes information about these event to the fairing, and the fairing can do what it wants with the information.
+Rocket passes information about these events to the fairing, and the fairing can do what it wants with the information.
 This includes rewriting data when applicable, recording information about the event or data, or doing nothing at all.